HomeBlog Home

 3. Soft spots that indicate leaks - These can be further identified by a deeper look in your home's attic.

 Second, they will enter your attic.
 Working in the attic allows them to see areas where current or past leaks have occurred.
-They will also see signs of roof sagging, spreading, and twisting of the rafters.
+They will also see signs of roof sagging, spreading, and rafter twisting.

 4. Electrical Wiring Issues

-Every year, it is estimated that 51,000 of the fires in homes are due to electrical wiring problems.
-So, the electrical system is another critical component of a home's inspection.
+Every year, it is estimated that 51,000 home fires are caused by electrical wiring problems.
+The electrical system is another critical component of a home inspection.
 Most newly built homes will not have electrical issues.
-However, older homes with outdated wiring areas are susceptible to fires.
+However, older homes with outdated wiring are susceptible to fires.

 Some of the most common electrical issues an inspector will find are as follows: